 To assign a data source to the script, click the Offline hyperlink and, in the Properties window, select "ZooDBConnect" from the Data Source list.

 The SQL script is now connected to the ZooDBConnect data source, and the execution buttons in the SQL Editor are active.
 Click the Save Project button in the Project window or press Ctrl+S to save this data source assignment in the project properties.

-The newly inserted tables are displayed in the User Tables folder.
-If the script executed successfully, the following tables will have been added to the database:
+If the script executed successfully, several new tables will have been added to the database:

 You can view the tables by clicking the Online Browser tab, and expanding the folder structure as shown above.